utkarshcmu/grafana.org/content/blog/2017-07-07-timeshift-ep3.md

 categories = ["timeShift", "Grafana Buzz"]
 +++

-Many in the US were on holiday for Independence Day earlier this week, but that didn't slow us down.
+Many in the US were on holiday for Independence Day earlier this week, but that didn't slow us down: team Stockholm even shipped a new Grafana release.
 This issue of timeShift has plenty of great articles to highlight.
 If you know of a recent article about Grafana, or are writing one yourself, please [get in touch](mailto:hello@grafana.com), we'd be happy to feature it here.
 <br />
 <br />
 <hr />